omshri29/Data-Science-Portfolio/README.md

 5. **Conclusion:**

-Based on the F1 scores, it is clear that the Catboost technique has given better output such as the the fluctuation between scores of train, test and cv is less and higher in comparison to other techniques which implice less overfit and higher prediction.
+Based on the F1 scores, it is clear that the Catboost technique has given better output such as the the fluctuation between scores of train, test and cv is less which implace less overfit and Catboost has the highest score.

 ![Alt_Text](TPA/tpa_classreport.jpg)